Set Decorators Society of America Awards 2024

-The 5th Set Decorators Society of America Awards honored the best set decorators in film in 2024 and will recognize the best set decorators in television later in the year.
+The 5th Set Decorators Society of America Awards honored the best set decorators in film and television of 2024.

 The nominations for the film categories were announced on January 3, 2025, while the winners were announced on February 7, 2025, via YouTube.

 Originally scheduled to take place on February 2, 2025, the winner announcement for film was delayed due to the January Southern California wildfires.

 The nominations for the television categories were announced on June 6, 2025, and the ceremony took place on August 10.